-Since I’ve had a bit of extra free time in the evenings and on weekends, I’ve been on a huge minimalizing kick.
+Since I’ve had a bit of extra free time in the evenings and on weekends, I’ve been on a huge minimalizing kick and becoming a minimalist.

 I’ve let things pile up around here, and without the time to address it, it has been driving me crazy.

 The problem is, once I start cleaning and eradicating clutter, I sometimes get carried away and before I know it, half of my house is torn apart, and I’ve been so busy flitting from one project to the next that I haven’t been able to actually get rid of anything.
 Maybe it’s the millennial in me, but when I’m at home, sometimes I have a hard time concentrating on just one project, and completing it, before moving on to the next thing that catches my eye.

 So, I’ve adopted the “One thing a day” rule.
 With this rule, I still get to indulge in my minimalism kick, but I don’t get overwhelmed by it all.
 I pick one thing, and tackle that.
 Once I’m done, I’m done.
 It could be anything, from a project as small as organizing the medicine cabinet to some more significant.

 Yesterday, was the weekend, so I picked a fairly significant project, one that has been nagging at me for over a year.
 My entertainment unit was where I chucked all of my electronic crap when I first moved in, and it’s remained a snarled tangle of cords and CDs ever since.